Brockkoli/decaf/README.md

-# ☕ Decaf - OSCP-style CTF Box
+# ☕ Decaf - Linux CTF Box

 Decaf is a realistic Linux-based vulnerable machine designed for training in enumeration, cracking, and privilege escalation — packaged entirely in Docker.